-When I was six years old, my babysitter came to pick me up from school one day.
-We always walked home, but on this particular day, I decided that walking was not enough — so I ran.
+When I was six years old, I always walked home from school with my babysitter.
+But one day, I decided that walking was not enough — so I ran.
 I crossed the “big kid street,” leaving my elderly nanny (who was also caring for my toddler brother) in the dust.
 Let’s just say I wasn’t in my parent’s good graces by the time I got home, and I was sent to my room for the night while my poor nanny tried to catch her breath.

 I think about this story a lot.
 Not only because I wonder how my parents survived raising the hell-on-wheels that I was, but because it reminds me why I love to run.
 Running is freeing.
 Running is powerful.
 Running is feeling lighter while breathing heavier at the same time.

 I haven’t always run track and field, but I’ve always identified as a runner.
 Whether I was the fast kid on my soccer team or the one on the basketball court that coach liked to use as the “team rabbit.”
 Once I finally found my way to track and field late in high school, I felt at home.
 Not because I was athletically superior — sure, I was above average, but I was no state champ.
 Rather, because I enjoyed everything about running and training; pushing my body to limits I never thought possible.

 When I tried out for the University of Oregon track and field team – one of the most prestigious programs in the country – I felt uncomfortably comfortable.
 I was out of my depths, surrounded by national champions and Olympians, but I also knew that track is – at its core – a sport centered around discomfort.
 By surrounding myself with these coaches and athletes I was putting myself in the best position to grow.